Best Execution Policy

 We will execute orders for Listed Securities, etc., as follows:

-- If we receive an agency order from a client (“Agency Order”), we will promptly forward such an order to an exchange in Japan where the ordered security is listed.
-Agency Orders received after trading hours will be placed on an exchange after exchanges have reopened.
+1. If we receive an agency order from a client (“Agency Order”), we will promptly forward such order to an exchange in Japan where the ordered security is listed.
+Agency Orders received after trading hours will be placed on an exchange after the exchange has reopened.

-- If the ordered security is listed on only one exchange (single listing), we will forward the order to that particular exchange.
+1. If the relevant security is listed on only one exchange (single listing), we will forward the order to that exchange.

 3.Reasons for Selecting the Above Execution Method